semiprime/pygenda/docs/known_issues.md

 -----
 (Note: minor bugs can still be irritating!)

-* If editable calendars only accept todo items, then trying to import an event gives internal errors.
-(Probably similar importing a todo when only events are accepted.)

 * If editable calendars only accept todo items then "New entry" softkey is disabled - even in Todo View.